 A P&O cruise offers all you need for the ideal holiday.
 Each ship has the cruising basics - pools, spa, gym, restaurants - as well as facilities and programs designed specially to appeal to Kiwi and Aussie cruisers.
 The line is known for its lively and fun-loving atmosphere, casual and relaxed vibe and plentiful options for families.

-Various highlights across the line include the adrenaline-inducing P&O Edge adventure park featured on the Pacific Pearl, Pacific Dawn and Pacific Jewel, the themed cruises and itineraries based around sporting events like the Melbourne Cup and NRL Nines and the fantastic kids programs including Broad Shorts filmmaking opportunities for the older ones.
+Various highlights across the line include the adrenaline-inducing P&O Edge adventure park featured on the Pacific Explorer, Pacific Dawn and Pacific Jewel, the themed cruises and itineraries based around sporting events like the Melbourne Cup and NRL Nines and the fantastic kids programs including Broad Shorts filmmaking opportunities for the older ones.
 The friendly crews organise fun activities for sea days and evenings - games, sports, quizzes and more.
-The Open Kitchen, Premium Cinema and Cellar Door, new to the Pacific Aria and Pacific Eden, provide some sophisticated fun.
+The Open Kitchen, Premium Cinema and Cellar Door, introduced as a new feature with the Pacific Aria and Pacific Eden, provide some sophisticated fun.